1360 Human Research Protection

 The Yale University Human Research Protection Program (HRPP) involves the cooperative interaction of offices and individuals within the University which are involved in research involving human subjects.

-The Associate Vice President for Research Administration is the Institutional Official responsible for oversight of the human research protection program and serves as the signatory official on the Yale Federalwide Assurance filed with the Department of Health and Human Services Office of Human Research Protection (OHRP).
+The Associate Vice President for Research Administration is the Institutional Official (IO) responsible for oversight of the human research protection program and serves as the signatory official on the Yale Federalwide Assurance filed with the Department of Health and Human Services Office of Human Research Protection (OHRP).
 The Institutional Official appoints members of the IRBs and ensures that the IRBs retain autonomy and remain free from undue influence on their decision making.
 The Institutional Official must be informed of any allegation of undue influence on the IRB or its staff.
 Upon learning of the allegation, the Institutional Official will assign an appropriate person, based on the nature of the allegation, to investigate and make recommendations for resolution or corrective action.

 The Institutional Official maintains regular communication with the IRBs, including reports of serious or continuing non-compliance with IRB requirements and any other emergent issues.
 The Institutional Official shall ensure that adequate resources are provided to the components of the HRPP to perform their respective functions.